 Hollywood actress Shirley Maclaine promoted the New Age with her book Out on a Limb published in 1983, describing her experiences with astral traveling, UFO encounters and other New Age events.
 Through her influence, the New Age became a fad among Hollywood stars like Burt Reynolds, Sylvester Stallone, Lily Tomlin to name a few.

-The real account of Jesus from the age of twelve to thirty was of increasing “in wisdom and stature, and in favour with God”- not in India, but in Nazareth (Lk 2:52).
-He “came to Nazareth where he had been brought up: and as his custom was, he went into the synagogue on the sabbath day and stood up for to read.”
-(4:16).
+The real account of Jesus from the age of twelve to thirty was of increasing “in wisdom and stature, and in favour with God” – not in India, but in Nazareth (Lk 2:52).
+He “came to Nazareth where he had been brought up: and as his custom was, he went into the synagogue on the sabbath day and stood up for to read” (Lk.
+4:16).
 Having rejected the true Jesus of the Bible, New Agers cling to a false Christ who at times appears to them to deepen their delusion.

 They teach that humans are divine and all that is needed is for mankind to “awaken to the god who sleeps at the root of the human being.”
 This is a key New Age belief.
 The few Bible texts they misuse falls apart on scrutiny.
 There is only one True God (Ex 20:3).

-4. “ye shall be gods”- exalting man and depersonalising God.
+4. “ye shall be gods” – exalting man and depersonalising God.
 The New Age belief system does not emanate from the God of the Bible.
-Definitely, its from Satan.